Issue

 If you find this ugly, you can create another JSObject function to encapsulate this logic as well.

-So, query becomes:
+So, the query becomes:

 SELECT * FROM public."users" WHERE {{JSObject1.myNewFn(this?.params?.condition)}} LIMIT 10;